SAP-samples/teched2022-IN261/exercises/ex2/README.md

 ## Exercise 2.1 - Log into SAP Event Mesh and make yourself familiar with it

-Now we will have log into SAP Event Mesh and explored its main features.
+Now we will log into SAP Event Mesh and explored its main features.

 1. Click on the link and enter your user and password: